View the Focus Topic Slides

 - At least 1 USB 2.0 Type A port

-- IF YOU BRING A MAC, you must be able to convert files so they are PC friendly (.PPTX) and have an HDMI adapter to connect to a projector, and you must bring your own dongles for USB-A interfacing.
+- IF YOU BRING A MAC, you must be able to save your file as a power point presentation (.PPTX) OR have an HDMI adapter to connect to a projector, and you must bring your own dongles for USB-A interfacing.

 - If you need a laptop, there are a few available for loan, but please let us know in advance if you want to check one out.